McCain Defends Health Care Vote As 'The Right Thing To Do'

 McCain told reporters that he thought voting no “was the right thing to do.”

 Friday’s vote was a sharp turn for McCain after his votes Tuesday in favor of a motion to advance health care legislation and then voting for a repeal bill, despite having just decried both the legislation and the secrecy surrounding it.
-That legislation also went down after nine other Republican senators voted no.
+That legislation also went down after nine other Republican senators― including Murkowski and Collins, who were viciously criticized by some members of their own party― voted no.

 McCain, who was diagnosed with an aggressive form of brain cancer earlier this month and is receiving treatment thanks to his taxpayer-funded health insurance, had been sharply criticized for his votes Tuesday.